Qumulo/docs/hardware-guide/fujitsu-primergy-rx2540-m7/configuring-irmc-wiring-nodes.md

 {% include image.html alt=alt_tag file="fujitsu-primergy-rx2540-m7-back-diagram.png" url="/hardware-guide/fujitsu-primergy-rx2540-m7/images/fujitsu-primergy-rx2540-m7-back-diagram.png" %}

 {% include content-reuse/platform-agnostic-irmc.md %}
 To configure the iRMC port, you must use the web UI of the Remote Management Controller.
-For more information, see the [Starting Web Interface section in the Remote Management Controller User's Guide (p.
-107)](https://www.fujitsu.com/global/Images/b7fh-5631-01en.pdf#page=17) {{site.hardware.irmcCreds.fprx}}
+For more information, see <a href="/pdf/fujitsu-software-serverview-suite-irmc-s6-configuration-maintenance-03-2023.pdf#page=30" class="pdf">Logging on to the iRMC S6 for the first time (p.
+30)</a> and <a href="/pdf/fujitsu-software-serverview-suite-irmc-s6-configuration-maintenance-03-2023.pdf#page=31" class="pdf">iRMC factory defaults (p.
+31)</a> in the Fujitsu iRMC S6 Configuration and Maintenance Manual. {{site.hardware.irmcCreds.fprx}}
 {% include content-reuse/platform-agnostic-unified-networking-wiring.md bmcType="iRMC" ethernetSpeed="25 Gbps" portCompatibility=" (compatible with SFP28)" %}

 | NIC Manufacturer | Port Location | Port Labels |